10 Tips To Combat Lash Mites In Your Lash Extensions And False Lashes

 The Hidden Dangers of Eyelash Mites

-Under normal circumstances, lash mites play a beneficial role in maintaining skin healthby consuming dead skin cells and regulate the oil production in the hair follicles.
+Under normal circumstances, lash mites play a beneficial role in maintaining skin health by consuming dead skin cells and helping to regulate the oil production in the hair follicles.
 However, when their population becomes excessive, it can lead to lash and skin problems.

-Overgrowth of eyelash mites can cause lash loss, itching, redness, and inflammation.
-In severe cases, it may even contribute to conditions like blepharitis, a common eyelid inflammation, which cause serious discomfort, eye irritation, and potential vision disturbances.
+Overgrowth of lash mites can cause lash loss, itching, redness, and inflammation.
+In severe cases, it may even contribute to conditions like blepharitis, a common eyelid inflammation, which causes serious discomfort, eye irritation, and potential vision disturbances.
 Therefore, it is essential to keep lash mite populations in check to maintain lash health.

 On the left, a photo depicting redness around the eye area, potentially caused by lash mite overgrowth.
 On the right, an image showcasing continuous irritation and itchiness due to lash mite infestation, leading to discomfort